Handicraft gift sets

 My first movie (Nature)

 My first movie (nature) contains everything you need to make an old-fashioned cinema set – a folding paper film drum, film reels with different images, a blank film reel and hanging instructions.
-The nature-themed wrapping paper is made from recycled paper, on which you can colour in your own pictures of animals and nature found in Estonian forests.
+The nature-themed envelope is made of recycled paper, on which you can colour, cut out and stick pictures of animals and nature found in Estonian forests.

 The film centre measures 120 X 240 cm (A5).